Spectral ergodic Banach problem and flat polynomials: Introduction

 Since then, it was a long standing problem to obtain effective construction of ultraflat polynomials until solved very recently by Bombieri and Bourgain \cite{Bom}.
 For a deeper treatment on the Kahane ultraflat polynomials, we refer the reader to \cite{Queffelec}. \\

-The third extremal problem in the class of analytic trigonometric polynomials concern $L^1$-flatness.
+The third extremal problem in the class of analytic trigonometric polynomials concern $L^1$-flatness problem.
 This problem seems to be mentioned first in \cite{Newman1}.
-Therein, Newman wrote that it has been conjectured: \begin{conj}[Newman \cite{Newman1}] For any Littlewood polynomial $P$ of degree $n$, $\big\|P(z)\big\|_1<c \sqrt{n+1}$, where $c<1$.\\ \end{conj} In \cite{Newman2}, Newman solved the problem of $L^1$-flatness in the class of analytic trigonometric polynomials with coefficients of modulus 1.
+Therein, Newman mentioned the following conjecture: \begin{conj}[Newman \cite{Newman1}] For any Littlewood polynomial $P$ of degree $n$, $\big\|P(z)\big\|_1<c \sqrt{n+1}$, where $c<1$.\\ \end{conj} Newman in his 1965's paper \cite{Newman2} solved the problem of $L^1$-flatness in the class of analytic trigonometric polynomials with coefficients of modulus 1.
 He proved that the Gauss-Fresnel polynomials are $L^1$-flat.
 We refer to \cite{Abd-Nad2} for a simple proof.
 This result has been strengthened by Beller \cite{Beller}, and Beller \& Newman in \cite{Beller-N2} by proving that the sequence of the Mahler measure of the $L^2$ normalized Gauss-Fresnel polynomials converge to one.\\

 For the polynomials with random coefficients $a_k \in \{+1,-1\}$, Salem and Zygmund \cite{Zygmund-Salem} proved that for all but $o(2^n)$ choices of $a_k = \pm 1$,